Deep learning for classifying dynamical states from time series via recurrence plots: Conclusion

 \section{Conclusion}

-In this work, we introduce a new deep learning model that accurately predicts the inherent dynamical nature of both synthetic and empirical time series data.
-The central question we address is one of broad relevance: \textit{Can we reliably infer the underlying dynamics of real-world time series data?} To answer this, we integrate recurrence plots, extracted via phase-space reconstruction using Takens’ embedding theorem, with deep learning models that learn to identify complex dynamical structures directly from the RPs.
-This approach demonstrates high accuracy and strong generalizability, making it a scalable and robust solution for dynamical states classification.
+In this study, we show that RP images enable classification of seven different dynamical states from data without relying on computed measures using RQA.
+For this, we introduce a dual branch deep learning model named, DBResNet-50.
+The architecture of our model builds on a ResNet-50 backbone and incorporates two parallel branches, one that captures localized spatial information and another that extracts and emphasizes directional features from early mid-level feature maps, enhancing the model’s classification performance over the standard ResNet-50.
+The main question we address is one of broad relevance: \textit{Can we reliably infer the underlying dynamics of real-world time series data}?
+To achieve this, we generate RPs, extracted via phase-space reconstruction using Takens’ embedding theorem, from nonlinear time series data obtained through simulations of various dynamical systems and noise data.
+Our evaluated models take these RPs as input and learns to identify complex dynamical structures directly from the images of RPs.
+The model thus classifies these time series into seven distinct classes: periodic, quasi-periodic, chaotic, hyperchaotic, white noise, pink noise, and red noise.

-We implement a customized dual-branch deep learning model that takes RP images as inputs.
-These RPs are generated from nonlinear time series obtained through simulations of various dynamical systems and noise data.
-Our model can classify these time series into six distinct classes: periodic, quasi-periodic, chaotic, hyperchaotic, white noise, and red noise.
-The architecture of our model builds on a ResNet-50 backbone and incorporates two parallel branches: one that captures global spatial features and another that extracts directional and edge-based patterns, enhancing the model’s classification performance over the standard ResNet-50.

-In summary, our framework demonstrates robust classification performance across synthetic, experimental, and observational datasets.
-Notably, the trained dual-branch model accurately classifies unseen simulated time series from the Lorenz 3D and Rössler 3D systems, as well as experimental data from a Chua’s circuit and astronomical light curves from variable stars AC Her, SX Her, and Chi Cygni, as shown in Table \ref{tab:model_classification}.
-This demonstrates the model’s applicability to real-world data and reinforces the potential of using recurrence based deep learning models for determining the inherent dynamics of the system.
-We observe that our dual-branch model outperforms than other convolutional neural networks models that have been used to classify the dynamical behavior using RPs as inputs.